Gianne97/HFSS-MATLAB-API-without-VBA-scripts/README.md

 # HFSS-MATLAB-API-without-VBA-scripts
-The repository contains the code to drive HFSS from MATLAB without the need of scripts.
+The repository contains the code to drive HFSS from MATLAB without the need of VBA scripts.

 File desciption:
 - Dipole_base.aedt, Model to simulate;